 If your marketing strategy is centered on Twitter, TweetDeck is an excellent way to manage multiple accounts.

-You can tweet, monitor, and follow new accounts simultaneously—as well as organize and build collections and keep track of lists.TweetDeck’s multi-column layout offers a quick, user-friendly platform that allows people to keep up with timelines while tracking hashtags, keywords, and saved searches.
+Using the tool, you can tweet, monitor, and follow new accounts simultaneously—as well as organize and build collections and keep track of lists.TweetDeck’s multi-column layout offers a quick, user-friendly platform that allows people to keep up with timelines while tracking hashtags, keywords, and saved searches.
 This tool is completely free.

 There’s always room for improvement.
 Understanding where you’ve succeeded in your marketing campaigns and where you might have fallen short begins with excellent analytics.

 Google Analytics tops our list of marketing tools for analytics.
 Google Analytics allows you to track everything about your users—down to the minutiae of what resolution screen they’re on.
-It’s indispensable to all levels of marketers.You can use Analytics in partnership with the Google Data Studio (still in beta) to create unlimited reports that include creative and shareable charts and graphs.
+It’s indispensable to all levels of marketers.You can use Analytics in partnership with Google Data Studio to create unlimited reports that organize and clarify the raw Analytics data.
 Both are free.
 If you’re looking for more advanced and pricier options, explore the 360 Suite.

 The basic plan is free.
 It includes core analytics and unlimited data history and user accounts, and you can track up to 10 million user actions per month.

 Of course, we recommend the AdEspresso blog, where we are constantly digging into the latest trends, tips, and tricks to help marketers optimize their social media ads.